horatiu665/tweetlistener/wiki/basicTwitterApi.md

 Service requiring authentication for querying data, and having limitations of how much data can be returned.
 Authentication is based on OAuth.

+The REST API can retrieve [max.
+6 days old tweets](https://twittercommunity.com/t/how-many-days-old-can-a-tweet-be-to-guarantee-recovery-using-rest/51460), but it's possible to retrieve more by chance.
+There is no way of knowing how many tweets are missed by REST.

 ### How to auth
 long story at:
 https://dev.twitter.com/oauth